NCCA/cfgaa24programingassignment-Oshersh15/README.md

     - Create a control system that allows players to navigate the maze, and collect and use power-ups.

 - **Design of classes / data structures:**
-    - **Game** - Manage the overall game state, including starting, pausing, ending, keeping track of the
+    - **Game** - Manage the overall game state, including starting, pausing, ending, game loop and interactions between components.
     - **Player (Pac-Man)** - Represents the player navigating the maze.
 It tracks the first-person camera position, orientation, collected dots, and inventory of power-ups.
     - **Maze** - The layout of the maze, including walls, dots, and power-ups locations.
 Also responsible for rendering the maze from the player's perspective.
     - **Dot** - Collectible dot in the maze, manages state (collected or not) and rendering.